DavidNewn/Student-s-Recipe-Survival-Guide/README.md

   - warn the user when their ingredients for their favourite recipes are running low
 - allow greater user creativity in formatting their recipes
   - allow users to edit font colours, font sizes, font styles, etc.
-- weights and amount of food items
+- consider weights and amount of food items
   - reasonable units depending on the food item: ml or l for liquids, # of garlic cloves
   - then also allow users to edit theses to their liking.
 Conversion from metric to imperial units, etc.